 Fluorescent light: fluorescent lighting is only available with epi-fluorescent microscopes, which are commonly employed in biological research.
 When the lighting in a stereo microscope is insufficient, fluorescent ring lights are used as additional light sources.

-Tungsten: every entry-level microscope uses tungsten for a basic illumination.
+Tungsten: every entry-level microscope uses tungsten for basic illumination.

 3) Iris Diaphragm & Abbe Condenser